KatieJane Garside: Personal life

-In 2011, Garside gave birth to a daughter, Leilani, with her partner and musical collaborator Chris Whittingham, who also has a son from a previous relationship.
+In 2011, Garside gave birth to a daughter with her partner and musical collaborator Chris Whittingham.
 As of 2012, the couple resided on a ketch named Iona, along with their two children, then aged 10 years and 10 months.
 The boat was damaged in a storm in St Mawes, Cornwall in June 2012; they made repairs in Falmouth and left England shortly afterwards with the intention to sail around the world.

 Garside revealed in a 2020 interview that, throughout her touring career, she spent approximately a decade "drinking really heavily" and that she felt the discussion of "drugs and abstinence is huge, for all of us," adding: "These days, I drink very, very little...
 I meditate, and that's what gets me high...
 [I think] you do have to possibly go through it a little bit to find your way out.
 It's taken me a long time to find the root, but I've found it and it certainly doesn't involve drugs or alcohol at this point in my life."